Canadian coffee chain Tim Hortons' U.S. franchisees to sue parent

-TORONTO (Reuters) - A group of Canadian coffee chain Tim Horton’s U.S. franchisees said on Thursday it is suing parent company Restaurant Brands International (QSR.TO), escalating growing tensions between the company and owners of its U.S. and Canadian coffee shops.
+TORONTO, May 3 (Reuters) - A group of Canadian coffee chain Tim Horton’s U.S. franchisees said on Thursday it is suing parent company Restaurant Brands International, escalating growing tensions between the company and owners of its U.S. and Canadian coffee shops.

 The Great White North Franchisee Association-U.S. is challenging a clause in Restaurant Brands’ franchise agreements that requires all disputes to be resolved in Federal Court in Miami, according to an emailed statement from the group.